 - Please wear comfortable loose fitting clothing that can be removed without going over your head (i.e. sweat suit or top with zipper or buttons).

 - Please keep your head elevated above your heart by lying on 2-3 pillows when you rest for the next 5-7 days.

 - Monitor your vision for the first two days and call immediately if a significant change occurs or you experience increasing or sudden pain.

 - Apply cold compresses to your eyelids consisting of gauze pads or clean washcloths soaked in ice water.
 This is soothing and helps control swelling.
 Ice packs or a bag of frozen peas from the grocery store can also be used.
-Apply every hour while you are awake the first day, and every 2 hours the second and third days.
-The bag of frozen peas can be refrozen over and over.
+Apply every hour while you are awake the first day, and every 2 hours on the second and third day.
+A bag of frozen peas can be frozen over and over.

 - On days 4 and 5, apply warm compresses to your eyelids every 2 to 3 hours while awake.